 The number of sensors varies according to engine type:

 - Traditional V6 and V8 have three oxygen sensors including a left bank and right bank sensor upstream and a downstream O2 sensor

 - 4 cylinder transverse has an upstream and a downstream O2 sensor

-- 4 and 6 cylinder in-line have three oxygen sensors including a front and rear bank upstream, and a downstream sensor
+- 4 and 6 cylinders in-line have three oxygen sensors including a front and rear bank upstream and a downstream sensor